Skip to main content

 image

 The modal will load the available schemas of the configured data warehouse connection.
 Once the loading finishes, select the schema containing the event table(s) you want to add.
 After selecting the schema, Mitzu will load all table names in that schema.
-Once the tables are loaded, you can choose one or multiple tables to add.
-Click on the Add tables button to close the modal and add the new tables to the list of event tables.
-For further instructions, see the configure event tables section.
+Once the tables are loaded, you can choose one or multiple tables to add or choose the - ADD ALL <N> TABLES - to select all tables (here, <N> equals the number of tables in the specified schema).

 warning

-If you miss some tables from the list and you recently updated the connection settings or the Mitzu permissions in your data warehouse, click on the Refresh table list button to reload the list of tables in that schema.
+If you miss some tables from the list and recently updated the connection settings or the Mitzu permissions in your data warehouse, click on the refresh button next to the tables dropdown to reload the list of tables in that schema.

 Configure event tables